Mastering IT Contract Reviews: A Guide for Technology Leaders

 - 3 min read

-When my team or peers send me a vendor contract for review, I’m not reading it like a lawyer — I’m reading it like an IT leader.
-I’m looking for the things that make or break our ability to manage the partnership once it’s signed.
+When my team or peers send me a vendor contract for review, I don’t read it like a lawyer.
+Instead, I approach it as an IT leader.
+My focus is on identifying what can make or break our ability to manage the partnership once it’s signed.

-Too often, those technical and operational details get skipped.
-Legal will take care of liability, indemnification, and intellectual property — but those aren’t the things that keep your project running smoothly.
+Too often, the technical and operational details are overlooked.
+Legal teams handle liability, indemnification, and intellectual property, but those aspects aren’t what keep our projects running smoothly.

-The IT leader’s job is to make sure the agreement protects the business from a technology and operational standpoint: Can we manage it, escalate when needed, and exit without penalty if the partnership doesn’t work out?
-That’s exactly why I’ve built an informal IT Contract Review Checklist that I run through before sending any contract to Legal.
+As an IT leader, my responsibility is to ensure the agreement protects the business from a technology and operational standpoint.
+I ask myself: Can we manage it?
+Can we escalate when necessary?
+And can we exit without penalty if the partnership doesn’t work out?
+This is why I’ve created an informal IT Contract Review Checklist that I run through before sending any contract to Legal.

-Here’s what I always look for before the contract ever gets to Legal.
+Here’s what I always look for before the contract ever reaches Legal.

 1. SLAs That Actually Mean Something

-If the service-level agreement looks good on paper but has no teeth, it’s meaningless.
-I look for measurable, trackable SLAs — things like response times, resolution times, and uptime percentages — and, most importantly, what happens when they’re missed.
+If the service-level agreement looks good on paper but lacks substance, it’s meaningless.
+I look for measurable, trackable SLAs — things like response times, resolution times, and uptime percentages.
+Most importantly, I want to know what happens when these metrics are missed.

-If the “fees at risk” amount to $500 on a $500,000 contract, there’s no incentive to fix chronic issues.
+If the “fees at risk” amount to $500 on a $500,000 contract, there’s no real incentive to fix chronic issues.
 A strong IT leader pushes for SLAs that reflect real performance accountability.
-They don’t need to be punitive — they just need to be meaningful.
+They don’t need to be punitive; they just need to be meaningful.

 2. Clear Data Ownership, Use, and AI Rights